 Lily Leung as Pauline Tse Hau Lin (謝巧蓮).
 She sure was easy.
 I meant like how she didn’t mind that MK was staying with them.
 If it was any other traditional women, they would react differently.
 I guess that broke the norm.
 She didn’t mind that Ah Mong wasn’t her real great-grandson either.
 Perhaps it was after all these years of living together and bonding.
 Yet it wasn’t like she wasn’t heartbroken with realizing how despicable the kid’s mother was.

 Elaine Yiu as Mui Man Yee (梅敏儀).
 The question I have here is: How long is TVB going to throw her under the bus?
-I swear, when her acting was just so-so, they let her star in stuffs.
+I swear, when her acting was just so-so, they let her star in stuff.
 Then dragged her down to play villain/semi-villain roles or annoying roles when she finally could be considered as a good actress.
 Not everyone could be a good person in the plot.
 YET I swear I’m getting tired of seeing how she kept getting annoying roles just because the character was ambitious.
 It was like against the law or something to be ambitious.
 Like each of her roles now consisted of ambitious and then added in with the formula of cunning, despicable, and then you have it, it was her fault all along.
 I meant I got it that her character was despicable.
-YET I swear I didn’t blame her when she wanted to go out and help Sunday with work and stuffs.
+YET I swear I didn’t blame her when she wanted to go out and help Sunday with work and stuff.
 So he was going the typical traditional route with wanting her to stay home and take care of the kid and him being the bread-earner.
 YET it wasn’t helping her cause with feeling helpless at home.
 Yeah, I got it that they turned the plot into her being a scheming woman after all the failed attempts of meeting other men in her life hence saying her choice was wrong all along.
 But because I’ve been through suffocating moments of being trapped at home for an extended time before, I understand the helplessness.
 It wasn’t like she wanted it to be that way.
 It just happened.
 YET this time, the plot wasn’t in her favor.
 They made her the monster for wanting to go against the norm and offering ‘help’.
 It turned for the worst because she left, etc. And what puzzled me the most was the inconsistency throughout.
-Perhaps I’m bias because Elaine portrayed the role YET I wasn’t quite convinced as to why she turned out that way.
+Perhaps I’m biased because Elaine portrayed the role YET I wasn’t quite convinced as to why she turned out that way.
 Again, it’s always hard to predict human reactions to situations and how just because we believe someone is or isn’t capable of something doesn’t mean they couldn’t.
 BUT I swear some things were missing for me to get that she was despicable.
-Although the plot had told me so, but I was still rolling my eyes and realizing some of the things just didn’t stick.
+Although the plot had told me so, I was still rolling my eyes and realizing some of the things just didn’t stick.

 Yiub Cheng as Kei Mong (祈望).
 Cute kid.